yafeng/SpliceVista/Readme.txt

 Step5: cluster peptides based on quantitative pattern This step mimics the PQPQ algorithm but much simplified.
 It only does the peptide clustering which groups peptides based on their quantitative patterns over samples, each peptide will be assigned a number to indicate which cluster it belongs to.
 If one protein has only one unique peptide, then this peptide will get a cluster '0'  instead.
-Command: python clusterpeptide.py --i heavy_pepdata.txt --o heavy_pepcluster.txt --metric correlation --method average
+Command: python clusterpeptide.py --i heavy_pepdata.txt --o heavy_pepcluster.txt --metric correlation --method average --t 0.4

 --i argument should be _pepdata.txt file from step3 --o argument is the name of output file.
 There are some other options to use.
 --metric defines the way to calculate the distance, “correlation is the default.
 Other options such as "cosine", "correlation" are also available. (if cosine is chosen, make sure vectors do not contain value greater than 1)
 For all available clustering metric, check on website http://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.distance.pdist.html?highlight=distance.pdist#scipy.spatial.distance.pdist
 --method defines the way of calculating the distance between the newly formed clusters.
 Available options are "single", "complete", "average" and "weighted". "average" is the default.
+--t set distance cutoff for clustering, default is 0.4. (for pearson correlation, distance=1-correlation coefficient)

 Step6: Map peptides to transcripts
 Map peptides to known splice variants in EVDB database-mapping_EVDB.py